Dhole

+Genetic evidence indicates that the dhole was the result of reticulate evolution, emerging from the hybridization between a species closely related to genus Canis and one from a lineage closely related to the African wild dog (Lycaon pictus).

 The dhole is a highly social animal, living in large clans without rigid dominance hierarchies and containing multiple breeding females.
 Such clans usually consist of about 12 individuals, but groups of over 40 are known.
 It is a diurnal pack hunter which preferentially targets large and medium-sized ungulates.
 In tropical forests, the dhole competes with the tiger (Panthera tigris) and the leopard (Panthera pardus), targeting somewhat different prey species, but still with substantial dietary overlap.

 It is listed as Endangered on the IUCN Red List, as populations are decreasing and estimated to comprise fewer than 2,500 mature individuals.
 Factors contributing to this decline include habitat loss, loss of prey, competition with other species, persecution due to livestock predation, and disease transfer from domestic dogs.

 Etymology and naming

 The etymology of "dhole" is unclear.
 The possible earliest written use of the word in English occurred in 1808 by soldier Thomas Williamson, who encountered the animal in Ramghur district, India.
 He stated that dhole was a common local name for the species.
 In 1827, Charles Hamilton Smith claimed that it was derived from a language spoken in 'various parts of the East'.